rd-alliance/metadata-catalog-dev/README.md

     ```

 The response you will get will be a JSON object that is structurally similar to
-the YAML files in the `db` directory in this repository; see the [database
+the YAML files in the `db` directory in this repository; see the [Database
-documentation][dbguide] for details.
-Unlike the HTML equivalent, it will not
+Guide] for details.
+Unlike the HTML equivalent, it will not pull in information
-pull in information from other records in the database, so to get the full
+from other records in the database, so to get the full picture you will need to
-picture you will need to make multiple requests.
+make multiple requests.

 Please indicate in the [issue tracker][issues] if you would like to us to
 provide a method for retrieving a composite record in one go.

-[dbguide]: /db/README.md
 [issues]: https://github.com/rd-alliance/metadata-catalog-dev/issues

 ### Search for records